 Once Device Manager is open find webcam under Camera, Imaging devices or Sound, video and game controllers.
 Once you find the webcam make right click on the webcam to update the drive, click on Search automatically for updated driver software.

 This will update the driver for webcam if updates are available.
-Once its updated restart the system and check your camera.
-In case issue still persist try next step.
+Once it’s updated restart the system and check your camera.
+In case the issue still persists try next step.

 You may also like: